 What Is a Bank-Owned Life Insurance Policy?

-Banks purchase BOLI primarily as a way to offset the rising costs of employee benefits, particularly for executives and senior-level staff.
-The cash value inside these permanent life insurance policies grows on a tax-deferred basis, giving banks a stable, long-term asset that helps fund obligations like retirement plans, deferred compensation and health insurance.
+The cash value in these permanent life insurance policies grows on a tax-deferred basis.
+This gives banks a stable, long-term asset that helps fund obligations such as retirement plans, deferred compensation and health insurance.

-Unlike a standard life insurance policy that an individual might buy to protect their family, BOLI is a corporate-owned product designed to serve the financial interests of the institution.
-The insured employees generally don’t receive any direct benefit from the policy, and their families are not the beneficiaries.
-Instead, the bank uses the policy’s cash value as an asset on the balance sheet asset and, as mentioned above, collects the death benefit to recover costs associated with providing employee benefits.
+Unlike a standard life insurance policy for an individual’s family, BOLI is a corporate-owned product serving the institution’s financial interests.
+The insured employees generally don’t receive any direct benefit from the policy, and their families are not beneficiaries.

 Types of Bank-Owned Life Insurance Policies

-Banks have several options when it comes to choosing a BOLI policy, and each type comes with its own risk profile, return potential and level of flexibility.
-The right choice depends on the bank’s financial goals, risk tolerance and how actively it wants to manage the investment component of the policy.
-Here are the three main types of BOLI policies used in the banking industry:
+Although there are several options for a BOLI policy, each has its own risk profile, return potential and flexibility.
+The right choice depends on the bank’s financial goals, risk tolerance and how active it wants to be with the policy’s investment management.

-- Separate account BOLI: With this structure, the policy’s cash value is invested in a separate account that functions similarly to a mutual fund.
+- Separate account BOLI.
+With this structure, the policy’s cash value is invested in a separate account that functions similarly to a mutual fund.
 Separate account BOLI appeals to banks that are comfortable with some volatility in exchange for greater upside potential.

-Choosing the right type of BOLI policy is a decision that can have lasting implications for a bank’s balance sheet and overall financial health.
-Because each structure carries different levels of risk, return potential and regulatory considerations, it’s important for the bank’s leadership to work with a qualified financial advisor or insurance consultant before making a commitment.
+Each structure carries different levels of risk, return potential and regulatory considerations.
+Therefore, it’s important for the bank’s leadership to work with a qualified financial advisor or insurance consultant before committing.

 Tax Considerations for Bank-Owned Life Insurance Policies

-The tax advantages of BOLI are a major reason banks find these policies so attractive, but the rules governing them are nuanced.
 From tax-deferred growth to income tax-free death benefits, BOLI offers several financial perks that few other bank assets can match.
-However, there are also important limitations and potential pitfalls that can erode those benefits if the policies aren’t managed carefully.
+However, there are also important limitations and potential pitfalls that can erode benefits if policy management is lacking.

 While holding a BOLI policy offers clear tax advantages, surrendering one can trigger a significant tax bill.
-If a bank decides to cash out a policy before the insured employee dies, any gains above the bank’s cost basis are subject to ordinary income tax.
-This makes BOLI a long-term commitment, and banks that surrender policies prematurely may find that the tax consequences wipe out much of the financial benefit they originally expected.
+If a bank cashes out a policy before the insured employee dies, any gains above the bank’s cost basis are subject to ordinary income tax.

 Risks and Considerations of a Bank-Owned Life Insurance Policy

-BOLI can be a powerful financial tool for banks, but it’s not without its risks and trade-offs.
 Like any long-term institutional investment, it’s important to carefully evaluate BOLI policies before purchase.
 Ongoing oversight after the policies are in place may also be necessary.

 Bottom Line